Byker Grove

-Byker Grove is a British teen drama and coming of age television series which aired between 1989 and 2006 on BBC One and later CBBC.
+Byker Grove is a British teen drama and coming-of-age television series which aired between 1989 and 2006 on BBC One and later CBBC.

-The show was set in Byker, Newcastle upon Tyne and was filmed in nearby Benwell.
+The show was set in Byker, Newcastle upon Tyne, and was filmed in nearby Benwell.
 It was created by writer Adele Rose and executive producer Andrea Wonfor.
-The show was broadcast at 5:10 pm after Newsround (later moved to 5 pm).
+The show was broadcast at 5:10 p.m. after Newsround (later moved to 5 p.m.).
 It was aimed at an older teenager and young adult audience, tackling serious and sometimes controversial storylines.
-The show is notable for depicting the first gay kiss on children’s television, as well as its breach of the fourth wall in the final series.
+The show is notable for depicting the first gay kiss on children's television, as well as its breach of the fourth wall in the final series.

 History

 The show ran for 18 series between 1989 and 2006, and was set in a youth club in the Byker district of Newcastle upon Tyne, England.
 In 1987, Wonfor approached soap writer Adele Rose and together they created a single pilot episode featuring children aged 8–11 at an out-of-school club.
 In autumn 1988, Wonfor gained the backing of Anna Home, then Head of the Children's Department at BBC Television.
 Home gave the go ahead for a run of a series of six 25-minute episodes to be broadcast by the BBC.
 The age of the main characters was raised to 12–16 after support from first producer-director, Matthew Robinson.
 The first series centred on young teenagers growing from childhood to adulthood.

 On 11 March 2008, it was reported that Gallowgate Productions, the TV production company owned by Ant McPartlin and Declan Donnelly, purchased the rights to Byker Grove.
 In July 2023, Ant & Dec, who previously played characters PJ & Duncan in the series, revealed they would be producing a reboot of the programme in 2024, under the name Byker, in conjunction with production companies Mitre Studios (their own production company, named after the filming location for the programme) and Fulwell 73.
 Executive producers will include Ant McPartlin and Declan Donnelly.
+In September 2024, Ant & Dec revealed that the project was still in the early stages of development.